53311 Deucalion

-53311 Deucalion /djuːˈkeɪliən/ (provisional designation ') is a trans-Neptunian object from the classical Kuiper belt, with a diameter of approximately 130-210 km, located in the outermost region of the Solar System.
+53311 Deucalion (provisional designation ') is a trans-Neptunian object from the classical Kuiper belt, with a diameter of approximately 130-210 km, located in the outermost region of the Solar System.
 The cubewano belongs to the cold population and was discovered on 18 April 1999, by the Deep Ecliptic Survey at the Kitt Peak National Observatory in Arizona, United States.
 It was named after Deucalion, from Greek mythology.

 Orbit and classification

 Deucalion orbits the Sun at a distance of 41.4–47.4 AU once every 295 years and 10 months (108,044 days; semi-major axis of 44.4 AU).
 Its orbit has an eccentricity of 0.07 and an inclination of 0° with respect to the ecliptic.
 The body's observation arc begins six days prior to its official discovery observation in April 1999.

 It is a cubewano from the classical Kuiper belt, located in between the resonant plutino and twotino populations and has a low-eccentricity orbit.
 With its very small inclination (0.3°), significantly less than 4–7°, the object belongs to the cold population rather than the "stirred" hot population.